pixano/pixano/CONTRIBUTING.md

 #### Backend

-You need a python environment with supported versions (currently 3.10 and 3.11).
+You need a python environment with a supported version (currently 3.10 and 3.11).
 Then, inside the root `pixano/` directory, run this command to install all the Python dependencies:

 ```bash
 pip install . -e
 ```

-The `-e` argument install the repository in dev mode, so that your local changes are taken into account each time you run your environment.
+The `-e` argument install the repository in dev mode so that your local changes are taken into account each time you run your environment.

 #### Frontend